 It’s the holiday season and many of you might be celebrating Christmas already.
 From the team of It’s FOSS, I would like to wish you a Merry Christmas and a happy new year.

 To continue the festive mood, I’ll show you some really awesome Linux wallpapers on Christmas theme.
-But before we see that, how about a Christmas Tree in Linux terminal.

 Display Christmas Tree in Linux Terminal